-- 1 Press MENU. - 2 Press ◄ or ► repeatedly until "EDIT" appears in the display, and then press ENTER. - 3 Press I or ► repeatedly until "Name" appears in the display, and then press ENTER.

-4 Press ◄ or ► repeatedly until the following item appears in the display, and then press ENTER.
+- 1 Press the jog dial. - 2 Turn the jog dial until "EDIT" appears in the display, and then press the jog dial. - Turn the jog dial until "Name" appears in the display, and then press the jog dial. - 4 Turn the jog dial until the following item appears in the display, and then press the jog dial.

-When labeling a track " : Name" When labeling a disc ": Name"
+When labeling a track " 🞜 : Name" When labeling a disc "S: Name"